ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Evidence Collection

-In the evidence collection phase the Verifier communicates with attesters to collect evidence.
+In the Evidence collection phase the Verifier communicates with attesters to collect Evidence.

 The first part of the Evidence collection phase does not perform any cryptographic validation.